sisl/MineralExploration/README.md

 ```
 In the above code, `...` denotes code from the original script that was omitted for brevity here.

-Note: To save data, the defalut location is a `data` folder in the source code home directory.
+Note: To save data, the default location is a `data` folder in the source code home directory.
 To change this, change the file path strings referenced in the script.